sldjadkd/ForwardOS/README.md

 > it's general, maybe any devices can install it such as Z8.
 >> ### Uploader
 >> it has an uploader that written in Java, but I'd like to fuck `javac` because it's too stupid.<br>
->> if the module doesn't have the correct framework-res.apk, it'll uploader yours to the server.<br>
+>> if the module doesn't have the correct framework-res.apk, it'll upload yours to the server.<br>
 >> and<br>
 >> wait the module to update(damn
 - HttpCanary **(replace to Reqable now)**